Storing React State in localStorage - and How to Write Tests For It

 We are going to be building a good old counter app, and storing the count

-so the value is persisted between sessions.
+variable in localStorage so the value is persisted between sessions.

 TL;DR — you can find the final code for the project in this Github repo.